AdyGCode/yt-clone/ReadMe.md

 > **ASIDE:** When adding routes, it is a good idea to keep them in
 > alphabetical order as it makes it easier to locate them.
 Also,
 > group your authenticated and other types of route together as well.
+>
-> Any actions likes this will help you to improve productivity.
+> Performing these forms of actions will help you to improve
+> productivity.

-## View Location
+## View File Location

 Views are contained in the `resources/views` folder.

-We place the views for model that requires them, into a folder in this location.
+We place the views for any model that requires them, into a folder in this location.

+Normally the folder is named the same as the pluralised version of the model name.
+For example *Channel* becomes
+*channels*, and *Sheep* would become *sheep*.

 ## Channels Views and Controller Methods